Michele97/Michele97/README.md

-     My name is Michele Pinto and I'm a Neo Jr Web Developer.
+     My name is Michele Pinto and I'm a Junior Web Developer.